wlltech/coding-challenge/README.md

 # coding-challenge

-Simple console version of a painting JAVA program.
+Simple console version of a painting JAVA program

 Coding challenge Introduction to the problem